HAZberi/coding-problems-js/ALGO-Sorting/sorting.md

 - Quick sort can be implemented in a variety of ways but the main idea is to select the pivot and find its correct location in the sorted array.
 - Quick sort implementation algo as follows:
   - Pick a random pivot.
   - Move the pivot at the end of the array.
-Swap positions.
+  - Identify the correct index for the pivot.
+Assume the correct index as the start of the array.
   - Starting looking the array from first element.
-Wherever element is greater than the pivot, move the element on the right of the pivot.
-The element residing at the left of the pivot will take place of the element in comparision, and the pivot will take its place.
-(So pivot will basically move left).
+Wherever element is less than the pivot, swap the element with elemenet at correct index.
+Then increment correct index.
-  - Once all the elements on the left of the pivot are smaller than the pivot itself.
-We store the pivot in the new array exactly at the same index.
+  - Once all the comparisons are complete, swap the element at the end of the array with correct index and return the correct index.
   - Then we divide the array into left and right and repeat the process.
 - BigO = (n (log n)) in best and average cases, however in worst case its (n^2) which can happen if the pivot is smallest or the largest.
 - Space Complexity of Quick Sort is O(n (log n)), better than merge sort.